MerginMaps/mobile/docs/developers/publishing.md

 6. Type 'y' and press enter.
 You will receive a confirmation message.
 7. For subsequent builds sign the app using the same process as in (2).

-Note: Make sure you have updated `android:versionName="x.y.z"` and `android:versionCode="v"` in `AndroidManifest.xml` before any release update.
+Note: Make sure you have updated `app\version.pri`.
 Also check if you have target SDK set at least to version 26 (Android 8): `android:targetSdkVersion="26"`.

 ## Internal test release (Google Play Console)